These Carne Asada Tacos are the best Mexican street tacos on the internet with a delicious citrusy steak marinade that’s so easy to make!

 - Olive oil – use any other high-smoke-point oil like avocado, peanut or coconut oil.
 Melted ghee would also work.

-- Lime juice – freshly squeezed or bottled lime juice are good.
+- Lime juice – fresh lime juice is best but bottled can be used.
 Lemon juice will work in a pinch but has a slightly different flavour.

 - Soy sauce – use low-sodium soy sauce, coconut aminos or tamari instead.